-When it comes to wide toe box running shoes, there are a few brands (like Altra) that have positioned themselves as leaders in the industry.
-However, there are plenty of options at every price point and comfort level so that you can find the best wide toe box running shoes for your next road or trail run.
+When it comes to wide toe box running shoes, there are a few brands (such as Altra) that have positioned themselves as leaders in the industry.
+However, there are plenty of options at every price point and comfort level.

 Top 3 Best and Favorites